 Why take one of our MSc courses?

-Royal Statistical Society Accreditation
+Royal Statistical Society accreditation

 For more information on course structure, methods of assessment and examples of dissertations titles follow the link below

-Information for distant learning students
+Information for distance-learning students

 Communication between students and staff